BorisDog/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-monitoring.rst

 Documentation
 -------------

-The documentation provided in code below is merely for driver authors and SHOULD NOT be taken as required documentation for the driver.
+The documentation provided in the code below is merely for driver authors and SHOULD NOT be taken as required documentation for the driver.

 Messages and Events
 -------------------